Frequently asked questions about Oxfam America

 - How do I change my credit card information?

-- How do I change my payment method used for my monthly gifts?
+- How do I change my contact information?

 - How do I stop my monthly gifts?

-- How do I contact Oxfam regarding the Pledge Partner Program?
+- How do I contact Oxfam regarding the Oxfam Partner Program?

 - How do I apply for a job with Oxfam?